gauravbhisikar/Fashion_mnist/README.md

 # Fashion_mnist
- Implemented Convolutional Neural Network on Fashion Mnist dataset using Keras on top of Tensorflow
+ Implemented Convolutional Neural Network on Fashion Mnist dataset using Keras API on top of Tensorflow